 Many people confuse being thirsty with the feeling of being hungry.
 Aside from being a major contributor to weight gain, this can have a very negative effects on your appearance.

-The internal mechanisms that trigger thirst in your body are actually quite similar to the ones that trigger hunger.
-With junk foods deliberately manufactured to be highly addictive these days, it’s not hard to see why you might reach for a salty snack instead of a glass of water.
+The internal mechanisms that trigger thirst in your body are similar to the ones that trigger hunger.
+With junk foods so addictive these days, it’s not hard to see why you might reach for a salty snack instead of a glass of water.

-Of course, all that salt draws fluids out of your cells and increases dehydration even more within your body.
-You finally get thirsty, but a soda seems more appealing than water, so you flood your system with massive amounts of destructive sugar, which also stimulates more hunger.
+All that salt draws fluids out of your cells and increases dehydration even more within your body.
+You finally get thirsty, but a soda seems more appealing than water, so you flood your system with excessive amounts of sugar, which also stimulates more hunger.
 And so it goes on.

-The best way to break this vicious cycle and get the water your body needs to stay healthy is to follow a basic, yet extremely powerful rule — the Drink Water First rule .
+The best way to break this vicious cycle and get the H20 your body needs is to follow a simple, yet powerful rule…

 The Drink Water First Rule

-The Drink Water First rule is so simple that many people discount it.
-If you want a healthier digestive system, a slimmer waistline and a higher level of health and energy then you won’t be one of them.
+This rule is so simple that many people discount it.
+If you want a healthier digestive system, a slimmer waistline and a higher level of wellness and wellbeing then you won’t be one of them.

-Let’s look at what makes this rule so powerful and why drinking water just before a meal is one of the best times to hydrate your body.
+Let’s look at what makes this rule so powerful and why drinking water just before a meal is the best time to hydrate your body.

 3 Reasons to Drink Water Before a Meal